 New Email sent failed from your iPhone, iPad mail app.
 Reviews all the possible reasons for failure or cannot send.
 On third party custom domain, email setup with mail app sometimes create critical issues, So you don’t send Email to any third party recipients.
 Learn the most probable causes for Cannot send Email from iPhone.

-If you are not receiving incoming mail to your mail address, then you must verify all the details used for incoming server configuration.
+If you are not receiving incoming mail to your mail address, you must verify all the details used for incoming server configuration.
 And for Sent mail, you need to verify outgoing mail server configurations.

 Learn from where we can correct or fix all the problems related to the Mail app.
 Follow the below troubleshooting steps.

 Troubleshooting Steps On Cannot Send Email From iPhone, iPad: iOS/iPadOS

 To re-verify your entered detail, you need SMTP details for the incoming server or our going server—username and password for our mail account, Port number used for mail.

 Make sure the internet connection is okay with WiFi or Mobile Data.
 Use WiFi or Switch to Mobile Data for a Setup Email account or Verify your Email login credentials.

 Use Cellular Data for Setup And Send/Fetch/Get Email from iPhone Mail App

 It might be slow or blocking the port of the mail server by your router. or Have you changed the mail account password on the Web?
 So you have to update with New Password on another iOS device.

 The last time I get fixed and successfully set up my mail-in mail app using Cellular Data.
 First, disable WiFi from the control center or settings app on iPhone, iPad, or iPod Touch.
-Follow the below steps for Re-Verify or Update Mail login Password.
+Then, follow the below steps for Re-Verify or Update Mail login Password.

 - Open Settings app on iPhone > Password & Accounts.